jieter/django-tables2/README.rst

 - Accessor's now honor ``alters_data`` during resolving.
 Fixes issue that would delete all your data when a column had an accessor of ``delete``
 - Add ``default`` and ``value`` to context of ``TemplateColumn``
+- Add cardinality indication to the pagination area of a table

 v0.11.0
 -------